constellationsdataset/Constellations_Supplementary/README.md

 We explain below the folders in the repository:

 ### Dataset Samples
-We show in the supplementary material a very small subset of our dataset, which was part of the set used in the human experiments.
+We show in here a very small subset of our dataset, which was part of the set used in the human experiments.
 The link to full dataset will be added in final paper.